-Be prepared to be drawn in by the neon lights and electric energy of Osaka.
-A city where amidst the modern metropolis of skyscrapers are many shrines and temples that give Osaka its charm.
-Located in the Kansai region, Osaka was once Japan’s capital during the 4th or 5th century.
-Today Osaka is the food capital of Japan, affectionally referred to as ‘Japan’s kitchen’.
-Foodies looking to introduce something new to their tastebuds will not be disappointed.
+Neon flickering lights, electric energy and so much good food, is how I would summarise Osaka.
+A modern city where amidst the skyscrapers are many shrines, temples and parks that help give Osaka its undeniable charm.
+Located in the Kansai region, Osaka was once the capital of Japan during the 4th or 5th century.
+Today, Osaka is the food capital of Japan, affectionately referred to as ‘Japan’s kitchen’, and famous for its street food scene.

-My detailed travel guide is a helpful manual for first-time visitors to this city!
-Make sure to save this Osaka map and travel guide for your trip later!
+Osaka was our first stop in Japan, and what an introduction to this incredible country it was!
+A juxtaposition of old and new, Osaka is such an exciting and interesting city.
+My detailed travel guide is a helpful manual for first-time visitors to Osaka!
 I will also share how to get around, where to stay, and other useful tips.

 Make sure to check out some practical things to know before you visit Japan here.

-Despite its popularity, Osaka Castle remains a tranquil place with historical significnce, making it a must-visit while in the Kansai region.Surrounded by a large park with cherry and plum blossoms, ponds, and a beautiful view of the city, it deserves its spot as one of the best things to do in Osaka.
+First up on this list is a little hidden gem….
+LOL!
+Ok, not quite the hidden gem but it’s a must visit in Osaka for first timers.
+Despite its popularity, Osaka Castle remains a tranquil place, surrounded by a large park with cherry and plum blossoms, ponds, and a beautiful view of the city, it deserves its spot as one of the best things to do in Osaka for first time visitors.

 Originally built in 1583, it was burned down and rebuilt a few times.
-The castle is encased in an impressive 20 metre high moat.
-The stone walls are huge, using up to 1 million large stones.
+The castle is encased in an impressive 20 metre high moat, and the stone walls are huge, using up to 1 million large stones.

 I strongly advise purchasing tickets online in advance.
-The queues for the ticket kiosks were very long when I visited in January.
-With a QR code, we breezed straight past the gates!
+The queues for the ticket kiosks were very long when I visited during the off-season, however with a QR code, we breezed straight past the the queues and straight into Osaka Castle.

 You might also like: Osaka Digital Nomad Guide